angelashen0607/info201finalproject/README.md

     4) Average height of players in each position.
     5) Which nation has the most players
     6) What players have been playing the longest
+    7) Average potential of players in each nation.